Download Windmills Data in Shapefile, KML, MID +15 GIS Formats Using GIS Data by MAPOG

 Step 5: Download Your Data

-Click on the “Download Data” button.
-Choose between downloading sample data or the full dataset based on your needs.
-Select your preferred format—like Shapefile, KML, GeoJSON, or any of the 15+ supported formats.
-Agree to the terms and conditions, and then click to finalize the download.
+Click “Download Data” and choose between sample or full datasets.
+Select your preferred format, such as Shapefile, KML, or MID, from the 15+ supported options.
+Agree to the terms and conditions, and download your data.

 Conclusion